Train

 The rail network will grow to about 360km by the early 2030s to reach more people and places.
 The denser network will also provide more convenient options and alternative travel routes for commuters who use public transport.

-Expanding the Rail Network
+Expanding the rail network

 Since the start of train operations on 7 November 1987 with just five MRT stations on the North-South Line, we have expanded the coverage of our rail network, building more lines and stations over the years.